 No wonder this is one of the best classic boudoir poses.

 13. Sitting forwards with leg crossed over

-This is a slightly more advanced pose, but one that looks incredible when done right.
+Dive into your sexy photoshoot ideas with this slightly advanced pose, but one that looks incredible when done right.

 Direct the subject to bend one leg up and fold the other leg underneath their body.
 Then, they need to lean forward, resting their arm on the leg closest to the camera.
 Fingers and toes should be softly pointed.

 A key to this pose is to make sure the model is feeling relaxed and confident: you want it to create soft, almost balletic shapes in the body.

 Looking for easy yet stunning sexy poses for pictures?
 Here’s another classic.